Gaggia Anima vs Breville Barista Express

 Gaggia Anima

-Convenient Design The removable 60 oz water reservoir and 8.8 oz bean hopper are both easily accessible from the top of the machine, making refilling hassle-free.
+• Easy Access: The 60 oz water reservoir and 8.8 oz bean hopper are conveniently accessible from the top of the machine.

 Conclusion